Juan Marcelo Escobar: Cruz Azul

-In 2019, he joined Mexican club Cruz Azul for a fee of USD$7 million, surpassing a 20-year transfer fee record in Paraguayan football held by Roque Santa Cruz when he joined Bundesliga team Bayern Munich for USD$6.9 million in 1999.
+In 2019, he joined Mexican club Cruz Azul for a fee of USD7 million, surpassing a 20-year transfer fee record in Paraguayan football held by Roque Santa Cruz when he joined Bundesliga team Bayern Munich for USD6.9 million in 1999.

 Loan to Toluca

 On 31 January 2024, Escobar joined Toluca on a season-long loan.

 Castellón

 On 11 February 2025, Castellón announced the signing of Escobar.

 Godoy Cruz

 On 25 July 2025, Escobar joined Argentine Primera División club Godoy Cruz.

 International career

 After representing Paraguay at under-20 level in the 2015 South American Youth Football Championship, and under-23 level in the 2015 Pan American Games, Escobar was first called up to the full side on 21 June 2017, for a friendly against Mexico.
 He made his full international debut on 1 July, starting in a 2–1 loss at the CenturyLink Field in Seattle.